 Types of Betta Fish – By Color

-You might think you know enough about colors already to skip this section, but it’s not as simple as just “red,” “yellow” or “blue” when it comes to betta coloration.
+You might think you know enough about colors already to skip this section on the variety of colors, but it’s not as simple as just “red,” “yellow” or “blue” when it comes to betta coloration.

 Read on to learn about the main common colors, as well as some of the more exotic ones in existence that you might not have come across or thought about.